merenlab/merenlab.org/data/hmw-dna-extraction-strategies/protocol.md

 6. Vortex 2-sec to completely mix solutions & return to heat block.

 7. Using 1-ml wide-bore pipette tips, use all solution to fill plug mold (~600-ul).

-{:.notice}
 Add sample slowly down plug mold side to minimize inclusion of air bubbles.

 8. Repeat steps #3 - #7 with any remaining cultures.

 9. Refrigerate plug mold for 10-min.

-### Bacterial (Plug) Lysis, part I (Day #1/2)
+### Bacterial (Plug) Lysis, part I (Day 1/2)

-1. Prepare fresh 1X LYSIS solution with enzymes {:.notice}
-Prepare 1X Lysis solution according to instructions in PFGE plug making worksheet (Appendix 1.)
+1. Prepare fresh 1X LYSIS solution with enzymes.
+Prepare solution according to instructions in PFGE plug making worksheet (Appendix 1.)

 2. Add 3-ml 1X LYSIS solution with enzymes to a new set of labeled tubes.
-{:.notice}
 If your tubes are labeled with a tape label, transfer of label from the initial culture tube to new culture tube is easy.

 3. Remove clips from plug mold.

-4. Gently slide mold apart
+4. Gently slide mold apart.

 5. With flamed spatula, transfer plugs into tubes with 1X LYSIS solution.
-{:.notice}
 14-mL culture tubes work well here.

 6. Place tubes on rotator (65-80 RPM), and incubate at 35-37C for minimum 2 hours.
-{:.notice}
 This step can proceed overnight, if needed, to accommodate scheduling.

-{:.notice}
 Can use lab shaker/incubator for this step.

-### Bacterial (Plug) Lysis, part II (Day#2)
+### Bacterial (Plug) Lysis, part II (Day 2)

-> ensure a 50-55C water bath is available & ready.
+Ensure a 50-55C water bath is available & ready!

-1. Prepare ESP solution with enzymes (need 3-mL per sample) {:.notice}
+1. Prepare ESP solution with enzymes (need 3-mL per sample).
 Prepare ESP solution according to instructions in PFGE plug making worksheet (Appendix 1.)

 3. Decant 1X Lysis solution; leave plug in culture tube.

 4. Add 3-ml ESP with enzymes to tube.

 5. Place in 50-55C water bath for 1-hr minimum.

 6. Remove to room temp for about 5-min before continuing to next step.
-{:.notice}
 This time is necessary for the plug to solidify a bit otherwise there is great potential for breakage.

 ### TE Wash #1 (Day#2)

 1. Decant ESP solution; leave plug in tube.
 2. Add ~4-ml TE to culture tube.
 3. Place in 50-55C water bath for 1-hr minimum.
 4. Remove to room temp for about 5-min before continuing to next step.
-{:.notice}
 This time is necessary for the plug to solidify a bit otherwise there is great potential for breakage.

 ### F. TE Wash #2 (Day#2)

 1. Add ~25-ml of TE to a petri dish (1 dish per sample)

 2. Decant TE from culture tube (so that plug remains in tube)

 3. Gently knock plug into plastic petri dish.

 4. Transfer sample label to dish

 5. Place on rotator (65-rpm) at 35C for 30-min minimum.

 ### Beta-agarase I digestion

+Agarose Digestion and DNA purification will be performed by the [NEB protocol](https://www.neb.com/protocols/0001/01/01/dna-purification-from-agarose-gels-using-beta-agarase-i-m0392) "DNA purification from agarose gels using Beta agarose I (NEB# M0392)".

 {:.notice}
-Agarose Digestion and DNA purification will be performed by NEB protocol “DNA purification from agarose gels using Beta agarose I (NEB# M0392) : (https://www.neb.com/protocols/0001/01/01/dna-purification-from-agarose-gels-using-beta-agarase-i-m0392)

-{:.notice}
-*Before starting you will need to prepare 100% isopropanol and 70% isopropanol - store both at -20C until needed.*
+Before starting you will need to prepare 100% isopropanol and 70% isopropanol - store both at -20C until needed.

 1. With plugs still in the petri dish, aspirate off the TE with a sterile transfer pipette.

 2. Using a flamed spatula, cut the plug into 3 fragments (in the petri dish).

 3. Transfer the plug pieces to a sterile 1.5-mL microfuge tube.

-i.
-Push them as far down into the tube as possible. ii.
-When heating, pieces at the very bottom will melt most quickly.
+    - Push them as far down into the tube as possible.
+    - When heating, pieces at the very bottom will melt most quickly.

 4. Equilibrate the DNA-containing LMP agarose with 2 volumes (~1.0 to 1.5-ml) of 1X Beta-agarase I buffer on ice for 30-min.

-i. used 120-ul 10X B-agarase buffer into 1080-ul nuclease-free water.
+    - used 120-ul 10X B-agarase buffer into 1080-ul nuclease-free water.

 5. Repeat wash step 1X.

-i. used 60-ul 10X B-agarase buffer into 540-ul nuclease-free water
+    - used 60-ul 10X B-agarase buffer into 540-ul nuclease-free water

 6. Remove the buffer and melt the agarose by incubation at 65C for 10-min.

     - Swirl the tube(s) multiple times to ensure complete melting.

-{:.notice}
     - Note: Agarases digest denatured/melted agarose, not chunks of agarose

 7. Cool fully to 42C.

-{:.notice}
-Allow sufficient time for the molten agarose to fully equilibrate as the Beta-agarase enzyme is inactivated at temperatures above 45C.
+    - Allow sufficient time for the molten agarose to fully equilibrate as the Beta-agarase enzyme is inactivated at temperatures above 45C.

 8. Incubate the molten agarose with 6-ul Beta-agarase I enzyme (i.e. 3 units, 0.5U/ul) at 42C for 1-hour to overnight.

     - Use 1U of agarase per 200-ul gel slice
     - Mix end-over-end rotation 3X

 9. Purify and Concentrate the DNA:

     - Add 303-ul 5M ammonium acetate [want 2.5M final concentration] & invert to mix.

-{:.notice}
     - Using ammonium acetate avoids co-precipitation of oligosaccharides.
     - This adjusts the salt concentration accordingly in preparation for isopropanol precipitation.

-b.
-Chill on ice for 15 min.
+    * Chill on ice for 15 min.

-c.
-Centrifuge 10,000 x g for 15-min to pellet undigested carbohydrates, epithelial cells, etc.

-> Note: With only salt added, the DNA has not yet precipitated and will be present in the supernatant.
+    * Centrifuge 10,000 x g for 15-min to pellet undigested carbohydrates, epithelial cells, etc (note: with only salt added, the DNA has not yet precipitated and will be present in the supernatant).

-d.
-Transfer DNA-containing supernatant to new tube with wide-bore pipet tip & very slow pipetting.
+    * Transfer DNA-containing supernatant to new tube with wide-bore pipet tip & very slow pipetting.

-1. Split the supernatent into 2 microfuge tubes (500-ul and 250-ul) to accommodate 2 volumes of isopropanol in next steps.
+        - Split the supernatent into 2 microfuge tubes (500-ul and 250-ul) to accommodate 2 volumes of isopropanol in next steps.
-2. Noted white precipitate floating at the liquid surface which did not pellet.
+        - Noted white precipitate floating at the liquid surface which did not pellet.

-e.
-Add 2 volumes ice-cold 100% isopropanol – mix gently by end over end rotation.
+    * Add 2 volumes ice-cold 100% isopropanol – mix gently by end over end rotation.

-f.
-Incubate at -20C for 20-min.
+    * Incubate at -20C for 20-min.

-g.
-Centrifuge 10,000 x g for 15-min to pellet DNA.
+    * Centrifuge 10,000 x g for 15-min to pellet DNA.

-h.
-Remove the supernatant (save pellet).
+    * Remove the supernatant (save pellet).

-i.
-Wash the pellet with 1-mL cold 70% isopropanol.
+    * Wash the pellet with 1-mL cold 70% isopropanol.
 Centrifuge 10,000 x g for 2-min.
 Remove supernatant.

-j.
-Dry the pellet at room temperature for 5-10 min (keep the tubes in an inverted position).
+    * Dry the pellet at room temperature for 5-10 min (keep the tubes in an inverted position).
-{:.notice}
 Overdrying the DNA will result in difficulty in resuspending it.

-k.
-Resuspend the sample:
+    * Resuspend the sample:
         - If sample was split earlier, resuspend each tube in 50ul elution buffer (EB; 10 mM Tris-HCl pH 8.5) and then recombine into one sample tube.
 Use wide-bore pipet tips.
         - If sample was NOT split earlier, resuspend the pellet in 100ul elution buffer (EB; 10 mM Tris-HCl pH 8.5)

 ## Appendix 1. table

+{:.notice}
+Always prepare extra volumes!

 **2X Lysis Solution Component (need 1-mL per sample)**

 | Component | Stock Concentration | Final Concentration |Volume required per plug |
 | -------- | -------- | -------- |-------- |
 | 2X Lysis Solution    | 2X    | 2X    |1-mL    |
 | Lysozyme | 10-mg/mL | 1-mg/mL |100-ul |
 | RNase    | 10-mg/mL    | 30-mcg/mL     |3-ul    |

-{:.notice}
-always prepare extra volume

 **1X Lysis Solution Component (need 3-mL per sample)**

 | Component | Stock Concentration | Final Concentration |Volume required per plug |
 | -------- | -------- | -------- |-------- |
 | 1X Lysis Solution    | 1X    | 1X    |3-mL    |